AgnostiqHQ/covalent/doc/source/webapp_ui/index.rst

     When you open the  page for a lattice that contains sublattices, controls in the Graph View include extra options to view details of the sublattices.

 :doc:`Lattice Graph Preview<preview/index>`
-    Built into the Covalent GUI as a convenience in workflow development.
     View the transport graph of a lattice that you have not yet dispatched.
+This feature is built into the Covalent GUI as a convenience in workflow development.

 :doc:`Logs<logs/index>`
     Displays the server log.
 Log entries do not disclose which dispatch generated them; for information about dispatches, see the :doc:`Graph View<graph_view/index>`.